 One of the most common misconceptions about company purpose is that it’s something squishy and soft, that it’s only for lighthearted organizations.
 This couldn’t be further from the truth.

 Being a purpose-driven organization is not about having a feel-good culture, but about solving complex problems.
 People want to be challenged.
 They want to be part of something bigger than themselves.

 Having a clear workplace purpose comes at a price, however.
 Strategy is, after all, the art of sacrifice .
 And these words reign true even when it comes to your company culture.
 What you say “no” to is just as important as what you say “yes” to.

 Purpose is much more than words; culture is created through action.
 Courageous organizations put their money where their mouth is.

 Culture is the behavior you reward and punish

-Purpose is the heart of a company; it inspires, energizes, and gives life to the organization.
+Your company purpose is the heart of your organization; it inspires, energizes, and gives life to your employees.

 Purpose-driven companies succeed at driving innovation and transformational change, according to EY.
 84% of executives say that having purpose increases their ability to transform, while 80% say it helps increase customer loyalty.